-Fill in the form below for a member of our team to advise you on the new England Woodland Creation Offer
+Fill in the form below for a member of our Tilhill team to advise you on any new woodland creation scheme and the new England Woodland Creation Offer (EWCO)

 - Land managers and farmers may be eligible to keep claiming Basic Payments Scheme (BPS) payments on their land when entering into a EWCO agreement.
 They may also be eligible to register with the Woodland Carbon Code and apply to the Woodland Carbon Guarantee for further funding.
 They should also consider applying for funding towards the cost of planning their new woodland (if it will be 5 hectares or more in size) through the Woodland Creation Planning Grant.